My years-long experience in the fitness industry taught me that many vegans struggle to meet their ideal protein intake.

 Are Vegan Protein Powders Healthy?

 In general, vegan protein powders are healthy.
-Still, you should always read the nutrition facts and ingredients list on the back of the product.
-That way, you can check if a protein powder contains unhealthy ingredients, such as too much sugar, artificial sweeteners, or other highly-processed ingredients [21].
+Still, you should always read the nutrition facts and ingredient list on the back of the product.
+That way, you can check if a protein powder contains unhealthy ingredients, such as too much sugar, artificial sweeteners, or other highly processed ingredients [19].

 Is Vegan Protein Powder Bad for Your Kidneys?